logo

 Hannah Collins Ingersoll was born in 1636 in Lynn, Essex County, Massachusetts.
 Her parents were Henry and Ann Collins.

-She married Deacon Nathaniel Ingersoll on March 25, 1657.
+When she was about 21 years old, she married Deacon Nathaniel Ingersoll on March 25, 1657.
 Nathaniel was the son of Richard Ingersoll and Ann Langley.
-He was born in Salem about 1632.
-He was a child when his father died and he was sent to live on the “Orchard Farm of Governor Endicott” to learn how to farm the land his father had left him.
+He was born in Salem about 1632 and was about 11 years old when his father died.
+His mother married John Knights, of Newbury and he was sent to live with Governor John Endicott (Endecott) on his plantation called Orchard in Salem Village.
+He was sent to learn how to farm the land his father had left him.

-Nathaniel was a tavern keeper.
-In 1673 he was allowed to sell “bear and syder by the quart for the tyme whyle the farmers are building of their meeting house and on Lord’s days afterwards.”
+bear and syder by the quart for the tyme whyle the farmers are building of their meeting house and on Lord’s days afterwards.

 Church meetings were held at the Ingersoll home.
 Near their home was a block house where a watch was kept for Indian raids.

 Nathaniel died in 1719.
-The bulk of his property went to his adopted son Benjamin Hutchinson.
+The bulk of his property went to his adopted son, Benjamin Hutchinson.

 Children of Anne and